 We have an ongoing collaboration with Neurocrine Biosciences to develop treatments for epilepsy.
 Neurocrine Biosciences has an exclusive license to XEN901, now known as NBI-921352, a selective Nav1.6 sodium channel inhibitor.
-Neurocrine Biosciences is conducting a Phase 2 clinical trial evaluating NBI-921352 in adult patients with focal onset seizures, with data expected in the fourth quarter of this year.
+Neurocrine Biosciences has completed patient enrollment in a Phase 2 clinical trial evaluating NBI-921352 in adult patients with focal onset seizures, with data expected in November.
 In addition, a Phase 2 clinical trial is underway evaluating NBI-921352 in patients aged between 2 and 21 years with SCN8A developmental and epileptic encephalopathy, or SCN8A-DEE.
 Pursuant to the terms of the agreement, we have the potential to receive certain clinical, regulatory, and commercial milestone payments, as well as future sales royalties.

 We have funded our operations primarily through the sale of equity securities, funding received from our licensees and collaborators, and debt financing.
-For the three months ended March 31, 2023 and 2022, we recognized revenue of nil and \$8.8 million, respectively, in connection with our agreement with Neurocrine Biosciences.
+For the nine months ended September 30, 2023, we did not recognize any revenue in connection with our agreement with Neurocrine Biosciences, as compared to revenue of \$9.4 million recognized in the comparative period.
 To date, we have not had any products approved for sale and have not generated any revenue from product sales.
 We do not expect to generate revenue from product sales unless and until we successfully complete development and obtain regulatory approval for a product candidate, which we expect will take a number of years, if ever, and the outcome of which is subject to significant uncertainty.

 We will continue to require additional capital to develop our product candidates and fund operations for the foreseeable future.
 We have incurred net losses in each year since inception and expect to continue to incur net losses for the foreseeable future.
-We had a net loss of \$41.7 million and \$19.7 million for the three months ended March 31, 2023 and 2022.
-As of March 31, 2023, we had an accumulated deficit of \$524.5 million.
+We had a net loss of \$137.7 million and \$88.0 million for the nine months ended September 30, 2023 and 2022, respectively.
+As of September 30, 2023, we had an accumulated deficit of \$620.4 million.
 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We anticipate that our operating expenses will increase substantially, particularly as we:

-- continue our research and pre-clinical and clinical development of our product candidates; - seek regulatory and marketing approvals for any of our product candidates that successfully complete clinical trials; - · require the manufacture of larger quantities of our product candidates for clinical development and potential commercialization; - attract, hire and retain skilled personnel - acquire or in-license other assets and technologies; - · maintain, protect and expand our intellectual property portfolio; and - create additional infrastructure to support our operations and any future commercialization efforts.
+- continue our research and pre-clinical and clinical development of our product candidates; - seek regulatory and marketing approvals for any of our product candidates that successfully complete clinical trials; - require the manufacture of larger quantities of our product candidates for clinical development and potential commercialization; - attract, hire and retain skilled personnel; - acquire or in-license other assets and technologies; - maintain, protect and expand our intellectual property portfolio; and - create additional infrastructure to support our operations and any future commercialization efforts.